You’ve been accepted. Can you afford to attend?

 Are there requirements associated with the grant e.g. participation in music, theater, sports, enrollment in a particular major etc.

 Outside scholarships awarded by private sources can impact financial aid awards.
 Generally, a college will deduct the value of larger private scholarships from either loans or grants offered.
 Most outside scholarships, especially larger ones, are paid directly to the college.
-Colleges limit the amount of aid offered to the identified financial need of the student, the EFC or Expected Family Contribution.
+Colleges limit the amount of aid offered to the identified financial need of the student, the SAI or Student Aid Index.
 That is the amount of money they calculate you can afford to spend on a single year of college based on what you reported in the financial aid filings of the FAFSA and the CSS:Profile.
 In other words, a student won’t receive more financial aid than they need to pay for college.

 What to do?
 Here’s a post defining financial aid terms: Financial Definitions Post